 Following initial studies in Theology, Music, Philosophy, Sociology and Psychology I acquired a BSc (Hons) in Physics, Mathematics & Engineering followed by a PGCE.
 I taught and undertook chaplaincy work in various secondary schools between 1975 and 1997 and was also a catechist for parish sacramental programmes and post-baptismal catechesis.

-1) As an executive member of the Association of Catholic Chaplains in Education, I helped research the training needs of school and college chaplains, collated the findings and worked on the 2nd draft of a document to be promulgated by the Bishops of England & Wales.
-During that time I was part of the team preparing for and leading the annual Conferences of the ACCE;
+In 2000 I attained an M.Ed.
+(Distinction) with a dissertation on lay participation in ministry, especially School Chaplaincy.
+As an executive member of the Association of Catholic Chaplains in Education, I helped research the training needs of school and college chaplains, collated the findings and worked on the 2nd draft of a document to be promulgated by the Bishops of England & Wales.
+During that time I was part of the team preparing for and leading the annual Conferences of the ACCE.

-2) Research showed that a longer period of training was needed by chaplains.
-At Maryvale I helped to develop a course for school chaplains as a pathway of the MA.
+I also assisted in developing a course for school chaplains as a pathway of the MA at Maryvale Institute.
 I took part in the course as a mentor and tutor until about 2002.

 ‘Can Children learn Science?’
 I was part of the team which took part in the 2nd Year of research (1986-7).
 A joint Glos. & Wilts.
 LEA venture on the constructivist approach to education.
 Research published in booklet form January 1988.